seamplex/feenox/tests/nafems/le10/README.md

  -1       371-1.52894E+00 1.19627E+00-5.85388E-02-8.97020E-03 1.73081E-03 7.02901E-01
 ```

-where negative values appear concatenated with the previous one as a single ASCII token in a non-UNIX-friendly way.
+where negative values appear concatenated with the previous one as a single ASCII token in a non-Unix-friendly way.

 ```{.awk include="frd-stress-at-node.awk"}